3.11: Surviving Japan: Reception

 3.11 Surviving Japan was immediately picked up by Yoko Ono's Imagine Peace Website, won the Indiewire project of the week, and Noland won the YouTube Nextup Contest in 2011 using clips from the film.
 CBC Radio's The Current CBC Television interviewed Yumie Keller, an evacuee from Minamisōma who appeared in the film.

-The film received a deluge of press from Vancouver, Canada and Noland's birthplace in Washington state.
+The film received considerable press coverage from Vancouver, Canada and Noland's birthplace in Washington state.
 Noland was interviewed on television by NBC King5 Seattle, NHK World News, and RT News.
 NHK did a feature segment which appeared on the Japanese 11'oclock News on the 2nd Anniversary of the Tohoku Earthquake and Tsunami.
 The Premiere was in the LAWeekly and was promoted by Yoko Ono, Q'orianka Kilcher and Jared Leto for the Los Angeles Premiere.

-The film is also available in The Yamagata International Documentary Film Festival archive as an educational and historical documentary.
+The film is also available in the Yamagata International Documentary Film Festival archive as an educational and historical documentary.